saites/music-blitz/settings.md

  This mode linearly interpolates directly to the new brightness and color, rather than peaking at any specific point.

 ### Blink Length
  This is how long the flash lasts, but depends on the Beat Detection.
-In `Beats and Bars` mode, pulses last longer because pulses are farther apart in time, and less likely to interfer with on another.
+In `Beats and Bars` mode, pulses last longer because pulses are farther apart in time, and less likely to interfere with one another.
 In `Frequency Mode`, there are a lot more "hits", so pulses are automatically shortened, but still based on this value.
 In `Dynamic Mode`, pulse lengths depend on the length of the musical section.

 ### Brightness
 These values are the minimum and maximum brightness levels the lights will take.
 The minimum brightness is used as a baseline for the